tli3/TMJOA_Baseline/python/README.md

 * Add data to Data.csv (containing the full dataset)
 * Preprocess the data: Interaction file, AUC file
 * Create statistical plots: circplot, manhattanplot (with and without interaction terms)
-* Train the machine learning models: 5 models have been tested (XGBoost, LightGBM, RandomForest, RidgeRegression, LogisticRegression); 2 models are used to make the final prediction
+* Train the machine learning models: 5 models have been tested (XGBoost, LightGBM, RandomForest, RidgeRegression, LogisticRegression); 2 models (XGBoost and LightGBM) are used to make the final prediction
 * Calculate evaluation metrics: metrics of the different models trained, average of these metrics and metrics of the final model
 * Create plots based on the models training: ROC, Boxplot_contribution, Boxplot_values